sandmanns/gefaar/README.md

   * `...specimen` Name of the column containing information on the specimen, in which the species were detected.
   * `...date` Name of the column containing information on the date at which samples were taken.
     * `-> date format` Underlying date format used in the input file (one of: dd.mm.yy, dd.mm.yyyy, mm/dd/yy, mm/dd/yyyy, yy-mm-dd, yyyy-mm-dd)
+  * `...first isolate` Name of the column containing information on whether the sample represents the first isolate (1) or not (0).
   * `...first antimicrobial agent`Name of the column containing information on the first antimicrobial agent that was tested.
 All subsequent columns are assumed to contain information on antimicrobial agents as well.
 The following coding of resistance information is required: 'S' for susceptible, 'I' for susceptible increased exposure, 'R' for resistant, '-' for not analyzed (according to EUCAST).